 - blood pressure regulates.

 "Resh" is the second letter of the Hebrew word for "bless."
-It is imaged by a person's head and can indicate what is highest, first, and top priority.
+It is imaged by a person's head and can indicate what is the highest, first, and top priority.
 It comes after abiding.
 If we read the letters consecutively, it would read, "abide first."
-We must make abiding a priority or rest in Him through our submission before we receive the blessing.
+We must make abiding a priority or rest in Him through our submission before receiving the blessing.